 This vegan tomato bread soup is so simple to make!
 It’s a wonderful way to use up extra bread or tomatoes that you have on hand.
 The soup tastes of pure comfort—think of it as pizza soup!—especially if you top it with some plant-based parmesan cheese.

 The first time I tried Marcella Hazan’s famous tomato sauce (using vegan butter), I had the same reaction that so many others have had: complete disbelief that anything so simple could taste so good.

 That’s what I was thinking about when I made this soup.
-Granted, it’s a little more complex than Marcella Sauce, thanks to the addition of garlic and the bread that gives the recipe its name.
+They’re different recipes, to be sure.
 But the idea of allowing summer tomatoes to shine, without too much fussing or seasoning, is the same.

 It’s been a busy week so far, which has made it the perfect time for a recipe that’s all the better for being easy.
 I almost never make soup without some bread to dip in it; I guess I’ll call this multitasking.